rkjc/zipcodeDistanceCalculator/README.md

 Calculates distances between 2 zipcodes.
 Uses Mongo database.

-Test code to converted for use in Mass.ive server resource code.
+Test code to be converted for use in Mass.ive server resource code.